ZakariaAl-honyny/OOP_Bank-Project/README.md

 # OOP_Bank-Project
-This project made by using OOP programming in C++
+This project makes by using OOP programming in C++